ZhuoxingZhang/mixed-covers/README.md

 # Introduction
-This repository contains various artifacts, such as source code, experimental results, and other materials, that supplement our work on the Composite Object Normal Form (CONF).\
+This repository contains various artifacts, such as source code, experimental results, and other materials, that supplement our work on mixed covers.\
-&nbsp;&nbsp;&nbsp;&nbsp;Foremost, the repository contains an implementation of the lossless FD-preserving decomposition algorithm (Alg.1 at <kbd>conf/CONF.java</kbd>) we have proposed.
-Subsequently, we have implemented an additional three algorithms that allow us to compare Alg.
-1 with previous state-of-the-art algorithms: Alg.
-2(<kbd>conf/CONF_Comp.java</kbd>), Alg.
-3(<kbd>conf/CONF_3NF.java</kbd>) and Alg.
-4(<kbd>conf/CONF_Basic.java</kbd>).
-We have also included the code of implementations for other experiments: <kbd>conf/</kbd> and <kbd>additional/</kbd>.
-For all experimental results, logs and some sql scripts are included, too (<kbd>Artifact/02 - Experiments/</kbd>).
-Finally, we have also included the proofs of Theorems we could not fit into the paper due to page restrictions <kbd>Artifact/01 - Proofs/</kbd>.\
+&nbsp;&nbsp;&nbsp;&nbsp;For all experiment code on our paper, you can visit <kbd>exp/</kbd> to look for, like experiment 1, experiment 2, ...\
 &nbsp;&nbsp;&nbsp;&nbsp;In the following sections, we describe how our experiments can be reproduced.
 # Preliminaries: Getting databases ready for experiments
 > 1. Import 14 datasets as SQL databases
 >> We have used MySQL 8.0 as database workbench.
 Firstly, please create a database called "freeman".
 Afterwards, import the [14 datasets](https://hpi.de/naumann/projects/repeatability/data-profiling/fds.html) as MySQL databases by setting column names as 0,1,...,n-1 where n is the number of columns in a given dataset.
 In addition, please create a column named "id" as an auto_increment attribute for each table.
-> 2. Import TPC-H benchmark
->> Please visit the [website](https://relational.fit.cvut.cz/dataset/TPCH) and export the TPC-H database as an .sql file.
-Then, please import the file in your own local MySQL workbench.
-Under <kbd>Artifact/02 - Experiments/3 - Performance of n-CONF/TPC-H/</kbd> we have included all 22 official SQL queries and refresh functions to be used in our experiments.
+>2.
+Functional dependencies (FDs)
+>> For each of the 14 datasets, we compute all FD covers and mixed covers.
+You can find all FD covers/mixed covers given as separate json files in <kbd>Artifact/FD/</kbd>.
 >3.
-Functional dependencies (FDs)
->> For each of the 14 datasets, the atomic closure for the set of FDs that hold on a dataset are given as separate json files in <kbd>Artifact/03 - FD/</kbd>.
-For the TPC-H benchmark, we have implemented the FDs inside our code.
->4.
 JDK & JDBC
 >> Our code was developed in JAVA.
 As a consequence, please specify a JDK with version 8 or later.
 At the moment, we are using JDBC (version 8.0.26) as a connector to MySQL databases.
 # Experiments
 In line with our paper, our experiments are organized into five sections.
 For each of them, you can run different code/scripts: